-Entrepreneur, coach, and author Marie Forleo has dominated the world of small and internet business for over a decade.
-This fall, she published her second book called “Everything Is Figureoutable”—based on her talk for Oprah’s SuperSoul Sessions—in which she teaches readers how to approach challenges with positivity and creativity.
+Wondering how to overcome anxiety?
+In her second book “Everything Is Figureoutable”—based on her talk for Oprah’s SuperSoul Sessions—entrepreneur, coach, and author Marie Forleo teaches readers how to approach challenges with positivity and creativity.

-The philosophy behind Forleo’s book comes from her mother, a resourceful woman who never backed down from a challenge, even if she didn’t have formal training or experience to do so.
-Her example has helped Forleo to build her multimillion-dollar digital empire with faith, gumption, and action.
+The philosophy behind Forleo’s book comes from her mother, a resourceful woman who never backed down from a challenge, even if she lacked formal training or experience.
+Following her mother's example, Forleo built a multimillion-dollar digital empire through faith, gumption, and action.

-As a companion to her new book, Forleo hosted a five-day online class in October 2019 to share her START formula.
+As a companion to her book, Forleo hosted a five-day online class in October 2019 to share her START formula.
 START is a five-step plan to help you reframe your mindset so that you can tackle any challenge.
-It’s simple—and the more you practice it, the easier it will be to take action on auto-pilot.
+It’s simple—and the more you practice it, the easier it becomes to take action on auto-pilot.

 S is for …

 ...
-Saying your mantra out loud: say “everything is figureoutable” at least three times.
-Forleo notes that saying something out loud—be it the figureoutable mantra or something else you are trying to learn—makes things more easily remembered and learned.
+Saying your mantra out loud.
+Say “everything is figureoutable” at least three times.
+Forleo notes that saying something out loud—be it the figureoutable mantra or something else you are trying to learn—makes things sink in more easily.

-Neuroscience backs up this principle: repetition is important for neuroplasticity, or the brain’s ability to change continuously throughout a person’s life.
-That means that the more you repeat or practice something, the more you are able to strengthen those neural pathways that make a new mental state into a more permanent one.
-In other words, the more you repeat it, the more you will believe it and behave like you believe it.
+Neuroscience backs up this principle: repetition is important for neuroplasticity, the brain’s ability to change continuously throughout a person’s life.
+That means that the more you repeat or practice something, the more you are able to strengthen those neural pathways that can turn a new mental state into a more permanent one.
+In other words, the more you repeat it, the more you will believe it—and behave like you believe it.

 T is for …

 ...
 Taking a breath and touching your heart, at the same time, for at least three full inhale-exhale cycles.
-Whenever you feel stressed or overwhelmed, you can find it very difficult to think clearly or make decisions.
+Whenever you feel stressed or overwhelmed, it can be very difficult to think clearly or make decisions.
 Deep breathing is grounding, settling the body and the mind—this is one big reason why breathing exercises and meditation are so powerful.

 A is for …